👇 Jump to category

 I also share items that are the same or similar to what I have, plus stuff I found that I like the style of on my Poshmark shares page (I don’t get any commission from Poshmark).

 This page contains affiliate links.
-Clicks on those give me a commission at no extra cost to you.
+Clicks on those earn me a small commission at no extra cost to you.
 No pressure to buy it new, but I figured if I was gonna make a shop my closet page anyway for the commonly requested items, it would be stupid to not put in affiliate links.
-Check if the items you’re interested in pop up on eBay, Poshmark, ThredUp, Mercari, etc!
-Heck, I purchased some of these secondhand.
+Check if the items you’re interested in pop up on eBay, Poshmark, ThredUp, etc!

 Brands/stores I generally shop at (or look for secondhand)